 The three options for custody are joint custody, primary custody, and sole custody.
 Evidence of domestic violence can help one parent get sole custody.

 Judges can also place visitation restrictions on one parent’s time with their children.
 These visitation restrictions can include:

 - Third-party supervision of visits

 - Handing off kids at the police station

 - Requiring domestic violence program completion

 - Other conditions the Judge sees as necessary

 Attorney Crystal Wright will pursue all options to protect you and your children from an abusive partner.
 All you have to do is give us a call.

 Your safety and the safety of your children are far too important.
 Don’t risk staying in an abusive relationship.
 Contact Crystal Wright Law if you are dealing with domestic violence in Lawrenceville, Georgia.
-We offer free consultations with our Lawrenceville domestic violence lawyers.
+We offer consultations with our Lawrenceville domestic violence lawyers.